Will 2021 Bring Another Housing Boom in Toronto and Vancouver?

 Bankers and politicians keep trash talkin the housing markets.
 However, as you’ll read here, there is more reason to believe in strong growth arising from a healthy economy, high immigration, demand from 25 to 33 year old Millennials, low mortgage rates, a growing housing crisis and more.

-Wynne, Trudeau, and the bankers feel pretty certain they can crush this market.
+Wynne, Trudeau, and the bankers feel pretty certain they can crush this market (okay, they’ve persisted but will the Canadian economy and stock markets crash in 2019?
 But this beast isn’t going to die.
 It’s driven by dreams and expectations about how we’re supposed to live.

 Here’s my outrageous forecast: The demand is so high, they will have to completely reverse course and begin supporting construction and development and enabling purchases.
 Otherwise, as the election nears, they’re gone.